Systems

 Runtime

-To run your systems, you need to add them to Bevy via the app builder:
+In order for your systems to actually be run by Bevy, you need to configure them via the app builder:

 fn main() {